PanosGor/Computer-Vision-Game/README.md

 -	Training the model on the dataset
 -	and using the model in order to predict the data.

+It would be better to develop your own dataset instead of downloading one from the internet, in order to have more control over the model and understand the process better.

+*Dataset Creation*

+For the creation of the dataset create_gesture_data.py can be used in order to capture multiple hand screenshots for each hand sign and create a training and a testing dataset.

 Folder "Methods" contains the dataset and the two Python scripts that were ysed for gathering the data and training the model